donkirkby/chess-kit/docs/new_rules.md

     players, chess set, and checkers set)
 * [Cooperative Chess][cooperative-chess] lets you play together against the game.
 (2 players, chess set, and deck of cards)
+* [Half Alice Chess][half-alice-chess] moves pieces through the looking glass to a parallel universe after each move.
+(2 players, chess set, and checkers set)
 * [Cloak and Dagger Chess][cloak-and-dagger-chess] is a game where you disguise your chess pieces as checkers, then try to identify your opponent's pieces.
 (2 players, chess set, checkers set, pen, and tape)

 [adrenaline-chess]: #adrenaline-chess
 [cooperative-chess]: #cooperative-chess
+[half-alice-chess]: #half-alice-chess
 [cloak-and-dagger-chess]: #cloak-and-dagger-chess

 # New Games